 At this point you can experiment by adding a few extra drops but don’t make it too rich or sweet.

-Remember- Steeping will increase flavor perception due to aging so it’s important NOT to over sweeten.
+- STEEPING will increase flavor perception due to aging, so it’s important not to over sweeten.

 The majority of juices will not taste right until steeped

 - ADDITIVES – Experiment with percentages as this may add depth and improve overall flavor and taste